LTUC/amman-dotnet-401d2/Curriculum/Class07/README.md

 ### Collections

 There are two ways to create and manage a group of related objects
 1. Create an array of objects
-    2. creating a collection of objects
+2. Creating a collection of objects

 A collection is a class, so you must declare an instance of the class before you can add elements to that collection.